Mattia46/firstMonth/learning_objectives.md

 - Use array methods such as `first`, `include?`, `select`, `map`, and iterators like `each` and `inject`

 ###[Blocks](pills/blocks.md)
+- Recall the structure of blocks using both `{}` and `do..end` notation
+- Explain how blocks are used in Ruby
+- Demonstrate appropriate use of blocks for readability

 ###[Booleans](pills/boolean.md)
+- Know that 'boolean' refers to either `true` or `false`
+- Explain that everything in Ruby is 'truthy', except `false` or `nil`, which are 'falsy'
+- Explain ideas of 'truthy' and 'falsy'

 ###[Control Flows](pills/control_flow.md)
+- Define

 ###[Gems](pills/gems.md)